SamuelAMiller1/rnaseq_rmd/rna_seq_visualization.md

 ## PCA

-PCA is a parametric technique - assumes normality log transformed RNA-seq data is approximately normally distributed, so PCA is compatible with log transformed counts 0’s cause issues with log transormation and RNAseq data is heterostochastic (i.e. variance is unequal accross data) Variance stabilizaing transformation and regularized log transformation can both be used to address this
+PCA is a parametric technique that assumes normality.
+Log transformed RNA-seq data is approximately normally distributed, so PCA is compatible with log transformed counts.
+0’s cause issues with log transormation, and RNAseq data is heterostochastic (i.e. variance is unequal accross data), so Variance stabilizaing transformation and regularized log transformation can both be used to address this.

 ``` r
 vst <- varianceStabilizingTransformation(dds)